Chemical Chaos Engine

 System Control

-Atom Count Range: 10 – 1200 particles Default: 250 (desktop), 150 (mobile) Note: Requires system reset (Flip Table) to apply.
+Atom Count Range: 10 – 3000 particles (engine max) Default: 250 (desktop), 150 (mobile) Note: Requires system reset (Flip Table) to apply.

 Time Dilation Range: 0.1x – 2.0x Default: 1.0x Controls global delta-time multiplier.
 Low (0.1): Slow motion for observation.
 High (2.0): Fast-forward for quick reactions.